 6. Add Open Shelving for Storage

 Open shelves are a practical and stylish small bathroom storage solution.
 They provide easy access to towels, toiletries, and decorative items while keeping the space feeling open and uncluttered.
+Floating shelves installed above the toilet or next to the vanity work best for transforming an empty wall into valuable storage space.

 Looking for more space-saving tricks?
-Check out our guide on Best Furniture for Small Spaces.
+Check out our guide on best furniture for small spaces.

 7. Use Pocket Doors Instead of Swing Doors